andrew-pa/rsrssr/README.md

    This will start the server with 4 worker processes, suitable for handling production traffic.

+3. **Run the updater**:
+    ```bash
+    python update.py
+    ```

+    The update script needs to be run periodically to fetch new items for all feeds.
+It shouldn't run more than once an hour.

 ## Source Code Overview

 The source code is organized into several key files, each serving a specific purpose:

 - **server.py**: This is the main entry point for the Flask application.
 It sets up the routes and initializes the database connection using SQLAlchemy.

-- **update.py**: Contains functions to update RSS feeds, parse feed data, and store new items in the database.
+- **update.py**: This standalone script fetches updates for all feeds.
+Contains functions to update RSS feeds, parse feed data, and store new items in the database.
 It also manages the update statistics.

 - **models.py**: Defines the database models using SQLAlchemy ORM.
 It includes models for `Feed`, `Item`, and `UpdateStat`.